 It doesn't actually have petals.
 Each "bottle brush" flower is made up of bright-red stamens with yellow tips, clustered on flower spikes up to 4 in (10 cm) long.
 At the top of each fuzzy spike is a tuft of leaves.

 Each woody stem is covered top to bottom with long, narrow leaves.
 The dark-green leaves are pointed at the tips and grow upward, giving this captivating plant a lean, elegant look.
-They have a fragrant, lemony scent, giving this plant another common name: Lemon Bottlebrush.
+Callistemon citrinus has a fragrant, lemony scent, giving it another common name: Lemon Bottlebrush.

 An Aussie native, this evergreen shrub will do best with bright sun, warm temperatures and dry air.
 Give it good care, and it will become a fairly large shrub.
 However, you can keep it compact with regular pruning.
 Dwarf bottle brush makes a good container plant.
-Callistemon citrinus 'Little John' is a dwarf bottle brush variety, reaching only 3 ft (90 cm) tall.
+Callistemon citrinus 'Little John' is a dwarf cultivar, reaching only 3 ft (90 cm) tall.

-Let it bask in the sun.
+Make it bloom.
 It'll make an easy indoor plant, if you can provide the sunlight Bottle Brush needs to grow and bloom.
 Place Bottle Brush Plant directly in front of a sunny window.
 Or move your plant outdoors for the summer, if you want.
 Just be sure to bring it back inside when the nighttime temperature drops to 45°F/7°C. This Australian native won't tolerate the cold.

 Prune it.
 Immediately after flowering is over, cut the plant back by half to keep it compact.
 Use sharp pruners to avoid tearing at the stems, which can harm the plant.